RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/overview.md

 ### Requirements for Eligibility

-Core DAO welcomes BTC holders to stake their BTC on the Bitcoin network.
+Core Chain welcomes BTC holders to stake their BTC on the Bitcoin network.
 By voting for a Core validator during your BTC staking transaction, you play a pivotal role in Core's decentralization, earning CORE tokens as recurring rewards.

 * There are _minimal requirements_ on both **amount** and **duration** to make the staking eligible on Core Chain.
     * A user should at least stake **0.01 BTC** (less transaction fees) for at least **7 days**.